Kerry H CookProfessor, Department of Geological Sciences, Jackson School of Geosciences

 Kerry Cook came to The University of Texas at Austin in August, 2008.
 She began her career at NOAA's Geophysical Fluid Dynamics Lab at Princeton University, followed by 18 years as a professor at Cornell University where she taught courses in Climate Dynamics, Atmospheric Dynamics, and Atmospheric Physics and was a founder of the Science of Earth Systems major.
-She is active in the University Corporation for Atmospheric Research as a member of the Board of Trustees.
+She is a Fellow of the American Meteorological Society, a member of the Board of Trustees of the University Corporation for Atmospheric Research, and an editor of the Journal of Climate.

 Areas of Expertise